pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 - [The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440) by **Alan A. A. Donovan, Brian W. Kernighan**
 - [Programming in Go](https://www.amazon.com/Programming-Go-Creating-Applications-Developers/dp/0321774639) by **Mark Summerfield**

-So instead of writing another book about the language, I assume that the reader has some experience with Golang _and_ in software engineering.
+So instead of writing another book about the language, I assume that the reader has some experience with Go _and_ in software engineering.

 So what is this book going to be about?